-Rangers rally for 4-3 win in 10th vs extra-struggling Twins
+Imperfect 10: Rangers rally past extra-struggling Twins 4-3

+MINNEAPOLIS (AP) — The first nine innings for the Minnesota Twins haven’t exactly been a blast.
+Their experience after that has been quite the exhausting experience.

+“Based on the first month of this season?
+I’m starting to sour on it,” manager Rocco Baldelli said of the speed-up-the-game rule started last season that puts a runner on second base to begin each extra inning.

-MINNEAPOLIS (AP) — Willie Calhoun’s RBI single in the 10th inning gave the Texas Rangers the lead in a 4-3 victory Thursday over the reeling Minnesota Twins, who fell to 0-7 in extra innings this year.
+Working overtime has worked far better for the Texas Rangers, who used Willie Calhoun’s RBI single in the 10th inning Thursday to beat the reeling Twins, who fell to 0-7 in extra innings.

-Joey Gallo and Jonah Heim homered for the Rangers, who rode their bullpen to a third straight win to match the team’s season-long streak.
+Joey Gallo and Jonah Heim homered for the Rangers, whose third straight matched the team’s season-long streak.
 They raised their record to 3-0 in four-game series and 4-0 in extra innings.

+“They’re a fun team to watch.
+I told them that after the game, with a few expletives,” Texas manager Chris Woodward said.

 Rangers relievers logged 12 2/3 scoreless innings over the last three games and have been credited with each of the team’s last five victories.